What Is the IHSA?

 Illinois High School Association

 The IHSA (Illinois High School Association) is the governing body for all activities, athletic and otherwise, in which Illinois high schools compete for state titles.
 The IHSA sponsors a state series of Regionals, Sectionals, and the State Tournament (collectively the IHSA State Series).
-The IHSA publishes the Terms and Conditions that govern the state series; the IHSA Scholastic Bowl Rules that explain how a match works; and the Case Book that illustrates the Rules and their application.
-A seven-member Advisory Committee meets annually and works with the IHSA on Scholastic Bowl issues.
+Regionals, Sectionals, and State make up a single tournament series, in that only the champions at Regional tournaments advance to the Sectional tournaments, and only Sectional champions advance to the State tournament.

 The IHSA serves over 800 member schools by offering both athletic and non-athletic state championship series for numerous activities.
 The IHSA maintains its own website with pages for each sport and activity it oversees.
-The mission of the IHSA, posted at ihsa.org, is as follows:
+The mission of the IHSA, posted on ihsa.org, is as follows:

 Any public or private school in Illinois recognized by the State Board of Education may become an IHSA member.
 Membership is voluntary and renewable annually.
 Member schools must adopt and agree to abide by the IHSA Constitution and By-laws.